 - a.
 Detail personnel actions shall meet the following criteria: - 1.
 Details will not involve a change in pay or employment category. - 2.
 Details to a higher grade/pay band or to a statement of unclassified duties shall not exceed 60 days. - 3.
 Details to the same or lower grade/pay band shall not exceed one year. - 4.
-When an employee is temporarily assigned to a position higher than his regularly scheduled position, he shall be temporarily promoted to the higher level position and receive the pay of the higher level position for the length of the assignment if the assignment is for a period of more than ten (10) consecutive workdays.
+When an employee is temporarily assigned to a position higher than his regularly scheduled position, he shall be temporarily promoted to the higher-level position and receive the pay of the higher level position for the length of the assignment if the assignment is for a period of more than ten (10) consecutive workdays.
 At the conclusion of the temporary promotion, the employee shall return to his former position and rate of pay. - 5.
-When an employee is detailed to perform the duties of a higher position for less than ten (10) days, but has accumulated thirty (30) days within the preceding twelve (12) month period in a higher level position the employee will be paid for any working day in excess of the thirty (30) days.

-- 6. All temporary assignments of more than ten (10) consecutive workday will be documented in the employee's official personnel folder. - b.
+When an employee is detailed to perform the duties of a higher position for less than ten (10) days, but has accumulated thirty (30) days within the preceding twelve (12) month period in a higher level position the employee will be paid for any working day in excess of the thirty (30) days. - 6.
+All temporary assignments of more than ten (10) consecutive workday will be documented in the employee's official personnel folder. - b.
 For this Article, scheduled days off and weekends will not constitute a break in the ten (10) consecutive day period.
 Furthermore, unforeseen situations will be handled on a case-by-case basis between the Union and the Employer. - c.
-When an employee is assigned to work temporarily in a lower graded position, he shall continue to receive the pay of his regular position.
+When an employee is assigned to work temporarily in a lower graded position, he shall continue to receive the pay of his regular position. - Section 2.

-Section 2.
 Temporary Promotion.
-A temporary promotion occurs when a pay band employee is moved from a lower to a higher pay band for a specified period of time.
-Temporary promotions may be made for up to six (6) months on a non-competitive basis, and up to two years on a competitive basis.
-Temporary promotions beyond six (6) months time frame must be made through competitive procedures.
+Temporary promotions may be made for up to 180 days on a non-competitive basis, and up to two years on a competitive basis.
+Temporary promotions beyond 180 days' time frame must be made through competitive procedures.
 Persons promoted on a temporary basis must be given the normal promotion pay increase until the temporary promotion ends.
-At the conclusion of the temporary promotion the employee's pay will be reduced to where it was prior to the temporary promotion.
+At the conclusion of the temporary promotion the employee's pay will be reduced to where it was prior to the temporary promotion. - a.
+A temporary promotion may be effected when: - 1. a position is vacant due to the extended absence of the incumbent;

-- a.
-A temporary promotion may be effected when: - 1. a position is vacant due to the extended absence of the incumbent; - 2. to fill a vacancy until a permanent appointment is made; - 3. to assign responsibility for increased workload of a temporary nature; - 4. for participation in a special project of limited duration; or - 5. other appropriate reasons as determined by the Employer.
+- 2. to fill a vacancy until a permanent appointment is made; - 3. to assign responsibility for increased workload of a temporary nature; - 4. for participation in a special project of limited duration; or - 5. other appropriate reasons as determined by the Employer.